grafana/grafana/docs/sources/alerting/notifications.md

 [external image uploader](/installation/configuration/#external-image-storage) in your grafana-server ini config file.

-This is not an optional requirement, you can get slack and email notifications without setting this up.
+This is an optional requirement, you can get slack and email notifications without setting this up.